University of Edinburgh: Staff, community and networking

+Industrial action

+Staff at the university engaged in the sector-wide 2018–2023 UK higher education strikes called by the University and College Union over disputes regarding USS pensions, pay, and working conditions.
+A Marking and Assessment Boycott that commenced on 20 April 2023 was called off on 6 September 2023.
+However, the UCU voted to continue strike action throughout the rest of September.

+In November 2024, Principal Mathieson warned staff of impending redundancies, citing "a multi-million pound increase to our salary bill" he said had been created by the Labour administration's National Insurance hike.
+Following Mathieson's announcement of £140 million in cuts on 25 February 2025, the UCU said that 59% of its members had turned out for a consulative ballot, with 75% willing to strike, and a further 10% prepared to work to rule including refusing to cover for absent colleagues.
+Mathieson's annual salary package exceeding £418,000 and comparable remunerations of other university executive staff also fell under heavy criticism in light of cuts staff were being asked to absorb.
+The UCU announced strike action for the university's Open Day in June 2025, and further actions to be taken in September 2025.
+On 28 October, in a re-ballot of members of the UCU at the university, with a turnout of 60%, 85% backed strike action, and 94% backed work to rule.Calder, Jamie.
+(28 October 2025).
+'Edinburgh University staff vote in favour of continued strike action'.
+The Tab.

 Academic profile

 The university is a member of the Russell Group of research-led British universities, and the Sutton 13 group of top-ranked universities in the UK.
 It is the only British university to be a member of both the Coimbra Group and the League of European Research Universities, and it is a founding member of Una Europa and Universitas 21, both international associations of research-intensive universities.
 The university maintains historically strong ties with the neighbouring Heriot-Watt University for teaching and research.
 Edinburgh also offers a wide range of free online MOOC courses on three global platforms Coursera, Edx and FutureLearn.

 Admissions

-In 2020, Edinburgh had the seventh-highest average entry standards amongst universities in the UK, with new undergraduates averaging 190 UCAS points, equivalent to just above AAAaa in A-level grades.
-It gave offers of admission to 52.3% of its 18 year old applicants in 2019, the fifth-lowest amongst the Russell Group.
+In 2021, the University of Edinburgh had the seventh-highest average entry standards amongst universities in the UK, with new undergraduates averaging 197 UCAS points, equivalent to just above AAAA in A-level grades.
+It gave offers of admission to 33% of its 18 year old applicants in 2022, the fourth-lowest amongst the Russell Group.